dovecot/documentation/source/configuration_manual/service_configuration.rst

 .. dovecot_core:setting:: service_restart_request_count
-   :default: 0
+   :default: unlimited
    :values: @uint

    Number of client connections to handle until the process kills itself.
-   ``0`` means unlimited.
+   Use ``unlimited`` to keep the process alive.
 1 means only a single connection is handled until the process is stopped - this is the most secure choice since there's no way for one connection's state to leak to the next one.
-For better performance this can be set higher, but ideally not unlimited since more complex services can have small memory leaks and/or memory fragmentation and the process should get restarted eventually.
+For better performance this can be set higher, but ideally not ``unlimited`` since more complex services can have small memory leaks and/or memory fragmentation and the process should get restarted eventually.
 For example 100 or 1000 can be good values.